Pharmacy - Prescribing for Pharmacists

 Entry requirements

-• be in good standing with the General Pharmaceutical Council (GPhC) and/or the Pharmaceutical Society of Northern Ireland (PSNI) and any other healthcare regulator with which they are registered.
+• Be registered with the General Pharmaceutical Council (GPhC) and/or the Pharmaceutical Society of Northern Ireland (PSNI) and be in good standing with the GPhC and/or PSNI.

-• have an identified area of clinical or therapeutic practice in which to develop independent prescribing practice.
-They must also have relevant clinical or therapeutic experience in that area*.
+• Have an identified an area of clinical or therapeutic practice on which to base their learning - please note that the DPP must have clinical expertise and experience in this area.

 * Further guidance on the type of experience and DPP requirements will be provided when applying for this programme.